Ben-Russell/Switcher/README.md

 Some Technical Disclaimers
 --------------------------

 Case evaluation is **NOT** short-circuit.
 All cases will execute.
-This means for Assignments, if multiple cases match your switch, you will only get the results of the last case matched.
+This means for Assignments, if multiple cases match your switch, you will only get the result of the last case matched.

 If the switch expression evalues to a boolean, a case expression must match the switch expression.
 In the example: